 If you would like to know more about this or other opportunities to contribute to research, either as a participant or to help shape and test out research ideas related to the Manchester Arena Attack, you can contact the Resilience Hub and ask to speak with Hannah, who is the research assistant supporting the independent evaluation and research.
 You can also contact her directly by email: email@example.com

-No The Hub is not involved in distributing any financial aid.
+No, we are not involved in distributing any financial aid.

-More information, beyond emotional support is available at www.manchesterattacksupport.org.uk
+More information, beyond emotional support, is available at: www.manchesterattacksupport.org.uk